 - Deadlift – 5 sets of 4-6 reps

 - Squat – 5 sets of 4-6 reps

 - Romanian Deadlift – 4 sets of 6-8 reps

-- Pullup Lat Activation – I used a routine that I found on Damien Patrick’s YouTube channel which really helped me in the past to perform more pull ups, so I did this again.
-Check out the video here if you’re having trouble with pull ups.
+- Pullup Lat Activation – I used a routine that I found on Damien Patrick’s YouTube channel which really helped me in the past to perform more pull-ups, so I did this again.

 So Should I Avoid Arm Workouts If I Want To Build Big Arms?

 The short answer is: not necessarily.
 It depends entirely on what your goals are.
 This experiment was performed simply to answer the question as to whether it’s possible.
 And we have proved that it is.
 If you don’t enjoy isolation arm workouts, and only do it because you feel you “need” to, then don’t.
 Make sure you keep on with the heavy compound moves and they will grow – trust me.
 However, if you feel your arms are lagging, you want them to grow faster and your routine allows time to add a few exercises – by all means, throw in some curls and pushdowns.

 Over the next three months, I shall add a few isolation exercises to my routine.
 I will check to see if the proportion of gains in the arms is higher.
 During this programme, nearly 20% of my total gains were attributable to my arms.
 If adding close grip bench, heavy EZ-Bar curls, rope pushdowns and hammer curls take that proportion up to 22% or more, then it is clearly beneficial.

 My thoughts are this: If you only have limited time or you’re concerned that you might be overtraining (for instance, your workouts already last longer than an hour, and adding isolation moves will take you to 90 minutes), then leave them out.
 If you had a choice to either ditch bench press from your routine, or skull crushers, the choice should be obvious.